rokbenko/ai-playground/openai-tutorials/4-Build_a_customer_support_chatbot/README.md

 ## Short description

-Python and Node.js examples on how to make a customer support chatbot with the OpenAI Assistants API using the Knowledge Retrieval tool.
+Python and Node.js examples on how to build a customer support chatbot with the OpenAI Assistants API using the Knowledge Retrieval tool.

 <br>